Beatrice De Alba

-Beatrice Marie De Alba (/deɪ ˈælbə/ day-_-AL-bə, /es/; August 10, 1964) is an Academy Award winning Mexican-American hair stylist and make-up artist.
+Beatrice Marie De Alba (/deɪ ˈælbə/ day-_-AL-bə, /es/; August 10, 1964) is an Academy Award winning hair stylist and make-up artist.

 Biography

-Beatrice De Alba was born in Los Angeles and is of Mexican-American ethnicity.
-She began her career as a make-up artist in Los Angeles, California working in both film and television.
+Beatrice De Alba was born in Los Angeles, California.
+She began her career as a make-up artist in Hollywood working in both film and television.
 She soon gravitated toward wigs and period hair design.
 As the Hair Department Head on the film Frida (2002), she won an Academy Award and a BAFTA Award.
 She has also been nominated for a Primetime Emmy Award for the made-for-television film Liz & Dick (2012).

 She was the series' department head hairstylist for the 2012-2013 Starz show Magic City.

 In 2016, she was invited to join the Academy of Motion Picture Arts and Sciences.

 She created Matthew McConaughey's long-haired blond wig for the 2019 movie The Beach Bum.

-Burglary Victim

-On 15 October 2023, De Alba shot and wounded a man trying to enter her home.